-The Grass Valley Habitat Clearance Project.
-We support the USFS's proposal to remove hazard trees and invasive species, and to repair damaged infrastructure from the 2007 fire in the Grass Valley area (Lake Arrowhed).
+We support the USFS's proposal to remove hazard trees and invasive species, and to repair damaged infrastructure from the 2007 fire in the Grass Valley area (Lake Arrowhead).
 We also agree that limited vegetation treatments are warranted immediately adjacent to the community.
 But the project's nearly exclusive focus on the clearance of native vegetation to reduce fire risk ignores the lesson’s learned from the 2007 Grass Valley Fire where 174 homes were lost despite extensive clearance projects.
-We are currently objecting to the project, but the USFS rejected all of our suggested improvements.
+We objected to the project, but the USFS rejected all of our suggested improvements.
 Here is our comment letter.

 This innovative bill by State Senator Hannah-Beth Jackson allows property owners to finance the installation of wildfire safety improvements for their existing homes and businesses via California's PACE program.
 Passed the legislature and Governor Brown signed the bill September 27, 2018.

-Oppose SB 901: Destroys forests and shrublands - Unfortunately Passed, but we were able to remove some of the damaging lanuage that focused on chaparral.
-Focused on the wrong place, will increase carbon emissions, will not stop large, high-intensity wildfire, based on the "mythical forest," and takes the "fuel-centric" approach to reducing wildfire risk that has failed us so many times in the past.
+We were able to remove some of the damaging language that focused on chaparral.
+The law focuses on the wrong place (forests), will increase carbon emissions, will not stop large, high-intensity wildfire, is based on the "mythical open forest," and takes the "fuel-centric" approach to reducing wildfire risk that has failed us so many times in the past.

 Assembly Bill 2911 allows officials to increase the science-based 100 feet defensible space law to 300 feet, the LENGTH of a FOOTBALL FIELD.
 This is irrational.
 It is contrary to the science.
 It will increase fire risk for our communities.